 26D.
 Application for and issue of licences

-(1) Every application for a licence for the commencement or construction of an artesian well or a non-artesian well or for the enlargement, deepening or altering of an existing well shall be made to the Commission in the prescribed form and shall be accompanied by the prescribed plans and specifications, together with a statement of the purposes for which it is proposed to use the water.
+(1) Every application for a licence for the commencement or construction of an artesian well or a non-artesian well or for the enlargement, deepening or altering of an existing well shall be made to the Minister in the prescribed form and shall be accompanied by the prescribed plans and specifications, together with a statement of the purposes for which it is proposed to use the water.

-(2) The Commission may —
+(2) The Minister may —

-(a) issue a licence to the applicant subject to such terms, limitations and conditions as the Commission thinks fit;
+(a) issue a licence to the applicant subject to such terms, limitations and conditions as the Minister thinks fit;

-(b) before granting a licence, require such alterations to be made in, or in connection with, the work or the plans and specifications as the Commission thinks fit; or
+(b) before granting a licence, require such alterations to be made in, or in connection with, the work or the plans and specifications as the Minister thinks fit; or

 (c) refuse a licence.